Skip to content

 Enable Content and Privacy to Disable Safari from Allowed Apps

-That’s it.
 Safari will now be hidden from your device.
 You can check your iPhone or iPad for the Safari app.

-Disable Safari on iOS 11 and earlier
+Disabling the Safari browser on iOS 11 and earlier

 1. Launch the Settings menu on your device.